vidushi-max1/project/README.md

 # project
 japps

-Objective: This is an app worls project that gives user to two java application that he can use
+Objective: This is an app wordls project that gives user to two java application that he can use

 1)Calculator
 2) Notepad